BA, BA (Hons)

 Marketing is often considered by the general public to be ‘advertising’, ‘marketing research’ or ‘sales promotion’.
 While these are visible elements of a marketing strategy, the aim of marketing is to identify customers who will be most interested in consuming the brands, products or services of an organisation.
 Satisfying and/or keeping these customers in the short and longer-term are key to success.

 Stirling is one of a small number of universities in the UK that offers Single Honours as well as Combined Honours degrees in Marketing, offering a range of core and optional modules.
-The teaching options available reflect the specialist expertise of staff who have an active interest in particular topic areas which contributes to the contemporary international perspective of the degree courses.
+The teaching options, such as Branding and Communications or Multi-Channel Retailing, reflect the specialist expertise of staff that have an active interest in particular topic areas which contributes to the contemporary international perspective of degree courses.

 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.

 INTO University of Stirling offers an International Foundation programme for those international students who do not meet the required academic and English-language criteria.
 These courses offer a pathway to study at the University of Stirling through an excellent teaching and learning experience in the high-quality study facilities on campus.

 Successful completion of the International Foundation in Business, Finance, Economics and Marketing to the required standard provides direct entry to year two of a range of BA Honours programmes, including Accounting (either as single honours or as combined honours with Business Law, Business Studies, Economics, Finance or Marketing) and Finance & Investment.
 See our accounting and finance courses

 Subject to additional entry qualifications. year 3 entry to the BA Honours in Accounting and the BA Honours in Finance & Investment is also available to INTO International Foundation students via the Integrated International Year Two pathway.